martinlanton/test-driven-development/README.md

 A failing test shouldn’t affect the result of other tests.

-## TDD is not testing
+## TDD is not testin
 Lots of people associate TDD with testing, this is also a common misconception.
 TDD is not a testing method.
 It’s a development method.
+In Test-Driven Development, Test-Driven is an adjective.
+Tests are not the end, they're the means.
-It's about finding the algorithm.
-It's about using tests to "ask questions" that your algorithm will answer as you develop it.
+TDD is about finding the algorithm you're looking for, it's about using tests to "ask questions" that your algorithm will answer as you develop it.
 TDD uses tests to develop, but it isn’t a testing strategy.
-It isn’t about testing.

 There are 2 main schools of thoughts in TDD :